utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can you be Put on Trial Twice for the Same Crime in Utah?

 No, under the Fifth Amendment of the United States Constitution and Title 76, Part 4 of the Utah code, no citizen of the state shall be prosecuted twice for the same crime.
-Even so, federal law considers the state government and the United States government as dual sovereigns.
+Even so, federal law considers the state and the United States governments as dual sovereigns.
 That is, as two distinct sources of authority.
-Hence, either government may prosecute an individual for the same criminal act without violating the double jeopardy clause or the defendant’s fifth amendment rights.
+Hence, either government may prosecute an individual for the same criminal act without violating the double jeopardy clause or the defendant’s Fifth Amendment rights.

 How Do I Lookup a Criminal Court Case in Utah